CiscoDevNet/catalystwan/CONTRIBUTING.md

   The organization of items **strictly** follows an OpenAPI spec: https://developer.cisco.com/docs/sdwan/#!sd-wan-vmanage-v20-9

-  Auto generated methods names can also be found in: https://github.com/sbasan/vmanage-python-open-api/blob/main/README.md
+  Auto generated python methods names can be found in: https://github.com/sbasan/vmanage-python-open-api/blob/main/README.md

 1. Check that endpoints you want to utilize in your API already defined in `vmngclient/primitives`.
 2. If endpoint not present, create new file with endpoint including data-model and methods with `@View` and `@Version` decorators when needed.